elemental9/OASIS/README.md

 This is a build that I am going to create in C sharp and is a VR game.

-> The most valuable person: richienb
+> The most valuable person: Richienb

-> creator: elemental9
+> creator: Elemental9

-> most fixed problems: elemental9
+> most fixed problems: Elemental9

-> 30 fixed errors by elemental9
+> 30 fixed errors by Elemental9

 > 28 errors made by Richienb